U.S. News Rankings

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at Butler University is 11:1, and the school has 54.2 percent of its classes with fewer than 20 students.
-The most popular majors at Butler University include: Business, Management, Marketing, and Related Support Services; Education; Visual and Performing Arts; Communication, Journalism, and Related Programs; and Health Professions and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 88.8 percent.
+The student-faculty ratio at Butler University is 11:1, and the school has 50.9 percent of its classes with fewer than 20 students.
+The most popular majors at Butler University include: Business, Management, Marketing, and Related Support Services; Education; Communication, Journalism, and Related Programs; Health Professions and Related Programs; and Social Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 89.3 percent.

 |Student gender distribution|